-- (a) Employees shall be paid biweekly. - (b) The Employer shall provide each employee with a comprehensive statement accompanying each pay cheque detailing all payments, allowances and deductions. - (c) When a payday falls on an employee's rest day the Employer shall issue the pay cheque on the last shift worked prior to the payday, provided the cheque is available. - (d) Employees working shifts shall receive pay cheques in accordance with the following: - (1) Day Shift on the payday; - (2) Afternoon Shift coming off the shift prior to the payday; - (3) Night Shift coming off the shift the morning of the payday. - (e) If the pay cheque is not available on the payday, the Employer shall arrange for the employee to be provided with an adequate advance on his/her salary.
+- (a) Employees shall be paid biweekly. - (b) The Employer shall provide each employee with a comprehensive statement accompanying each paycheque detailing all payments, allowances and deductions. - (c) When a payday falls on an employee's rest day the Employer shall issue the paycheque on the last shift worked prior to the payday, provided the cheque is available. - (d) Employees working shifts shall receive paycheques in accordance with the following: - (1) Day Shift on the payday; - (2) Afternoon Shift coming off the shift prior to the payday; - (3) Night Shift coming off the shift the morning of the payday. - (e) If the paycheque is not available on the payday, the Employer shall arrange for the employee to be provided with an adequate advance on their salary.